 VAT registration in United Kingdom

-FZCO & CO is specialised in UK VAT registrations for non-UK located businesses, the requirement to register for the VAT is determined mainly by your business trade & not necessarily the country where your business resides.
+FZCO Accountants is specialised in UK VAT registrations for non-UK located businesses, the requirement to register for the VAT is determined mainly by your business trade & not necessarily the country where your business resides.
 You may be required to register your company for the VAT because you have drawn down stock in the United Kingdom, or trade internationally over the Internet.

 We can help you to register for the VAT and can assist with the preparation and submission of your VAT returns.
 If you are a UK located business & you travel to another European Union member country on business, you may be entitled to recover VAT on some of your expenditure.
 Each European country has different rules about which expenses are recoverable and the rules can be complex.